jhorzek/lesstimate/docs/03-The Optimizer Design.md

 ```

 The first argument is a model.
 This model has to be created by you and must
-inherit from the lessSEM::model class (see lessLM for an example).
+inherit from the less::model class (see lessLM for an example).
 Most
 importantly, this model must provide means to get the value of the first
 part of the fitting function: $l(\pmb\theta)$.
 It must also provide means
 to compute the gradients of your fitting function.

 The next argument are the starting values which are given as an numericVector.
-If you are using R, this is an Rcpp::NumericVector, in C++ a lessSEM::numericVector.
+If you are using R, this is an Rcpp::NumericVector, in C++ a less::numericVector.
 This type is chosen because it can have labels
-and in its current implementation **lesspar** expects that you give
+and in its current implementation **lesstimate** expects that you give
 all your startingValues names.

 Now come the actual penalty functions.
 The first one is the non-differentiable
 penalty: the lasso $p(\pmb\theta)$.
 This must be an object of class penaltyLASSOGlmnet
-which can be created with `lessSEM::penaltyLASSOGlmnet()`'.
+which can be created with `less::penaltyLASSOGlmnet()`'.
 Next comes the differentiable
 ridge penalty which must be of class `penaltyRidgeGlmnet` and can be created with
-`lessSEM::penaltyRidgeGlmnet`.
+`less::penaltyRidgeGlmnet`.

 Now, the tuning parameters deviate a bit from what we discussed before.
 We said
 that the differentiable and the non-differentiable penalty functions will each